Gender in Renaissance and Early Modern Philosophy

 Project description

-The project investigates early feminist arguments and their place in the history of philosophy.
-It covers a wide range of philosophical writings by, for, and about women, offering the first comprehensive philosophical study of the debates related to gender running through the Renaissance and into the Enlightenment.
+The project investigates early feminist arguments and their place in the history of philosophy and political thought.
+It examines a wide range of writings by, for, and about women, offering a comprehensive study of debates on gender from the Renaissance through the Enlightenment.

 Publications